eonurk/bedtohomeR/README.md

 ```r
 bed_to_homer(bed, "path/to/homer_ready_file.txt")
 ```
-this will create a file with UniqueIDs and add "." for strands.
+this will create a file with uniqueIDs and add "." for strands.

 Then, you can go to terminal and use this file: